 line 2 of the script).

 Creates a Remember the Milk (RTM) task for every mail labelled with Ã¢ÂÂRTM’.
 It monitors your Gmail account for any Ã¢ÂÂRTM’ labeled thread and sends a task-creation email to the RTM service.
 Do remember to change the

 RTM_TAGS values in this script per your needs/likes.

-Did you find any of the above script useful for your work?
-Do you have any Gmail-related problem that you think can be solved using Google Apps Scripts?
-Let us know and we’d try to help.
+Did you find any of the above scripts useful for your work?
+Do you have any Gmail-related problems that you think can be solved using Google Apps Scripts?
+Let us know, and we’d try to help.